canonical/maas/docs/juju-quick-start.rst

 - You're running MAAS on your local machine.
 If not you'll need to adjust some of the URLs mentioned accordingly.

-- You're running Juju from the PPA (``ppa:juju/pkgs``) or from a branch of ``lp:juju``.
-At the time of writing MAAS support had not made it into the main Ubuntu archives.
-However, following the release of Ubuntu Precise, all the necessary package revisions will be in main.

-  If you're using a branch, note that you'll need to set ``PYTHONPATH`` carefully to ensure you use the code in the branch.

 Your API key, SSH key, and environments.yaml
 --------------------------------------------